zubeax/zubeax.github.io/_posts/2023-12-08-customizing-k3s.markdown

 layout: post
 title: "Customizing a k3s Kubernetes Cluster"
 date: 2023-12-08
-categories: raspberrypi cluster kubernetes k3s
+categories: kubernetes k3s
-tags: raspberrypi cluster kubernetes k3s
-toc: true
+tags: metallb longhorn
+description: >
+  Equip our cluster with load balancing and persistent storage.
 ---
 In the last blog we completed the installation of k3s on our cluster.
 Technically we are now good to start deploying applications (e.g. from [docker hub](https://hub.docker.com/)).
 As it stands however, the cluster lacks the capabilities to
 <br/>